"New beginnings are often disguised

 I wanted neither.
 I wanted a choice C.

-I’ve dated lots before, especially in my college years.
-I used to joke that it was my Olympic sport.
-But now, after pouring myself into a relationship I was truly ready to commit to forever, it was time to focus my energies inwardly and not rush to the first penis—I mean opportunity—that came my way.
+I’ve dated lots before, especially while in college.
+I used to joke that dating was my Olympic sport.
+But now, after pouring myself into a relationship I was truly ready to commit to forever, I decided to focus my energies inwardly and not rush to the first penis—I mean opportunity—that came my way.

 Um, fuck that.